 If an item is too large to move to the garbage can, please leave it where it is and include it's location in the post-cleanup survey.

 All children participating under the age of 12 should be supervised by an adult.

 Tips for cleaning during COVID-19:

-Ensure you wear vinyl or nitrile gloves while picking up waste
+Ensure you wear vinyl, nitrile or work gloves while picking up waste

 Avoiding touching your face at all times

 When you are finished cleaning, dispose of your gloves in the black garbage bag provided and immediately wash or sanitize your hands.
 It would be a good idea to bring hand sanitizer with you and then wash your hands when you return home.

 Please follow social distancing guidelines.
 If you are cleaning in a group, please ensure you are following the existing gathering limits set out by the Province of Ontario.

 - Best Family Parkette (Best Circle) (Ward 1)

 - Frank Stronach Park (Memorial Circle) (Ward 1)